w3c/wai-website/pages/about/groups/task-forces/wcag2ict.md

 ## Contribute to the work

-The WCAG2ICT Task Force welcomes input from the global accessibility community on the work to update accessibility guidelines to include non-web documents and software.
+The WCAG2ICT Task Force welcomes input from individuals and organizations around the world on the work to update accessibility guidelines to include non-web documents and software.

 ### Contribute without joining the task force

-You can contribute to the work without being a member of the task force in the [WCAG2ICT GitHub repository](https://github.com/w3c/wcag2ict/issues):
+You can contribute to the work without being a member of the task force:

-* If you’re aware of an issue with any of the published WCAG2ICT resources, raise a new issue.
+- **Draft WCAG2ICT resources:** Review and provide feedback on drafts that are still being developed.
-* Comment on or propose solutions for open WCAG2ICT issues.
+- **Open WCAG2ICT issues:** Comment on or propose solutions for open issues.
+- **Published WCAG2ICT resources:** Let us know if there is a new issue with any of these.

+Either comment / raise a new issue in the [WCAG2ICT GitHub repository](https://github.com/w3c/wcag2ict/issues) or email the [chairs](https://www.w3.org/groups/tf/wcag2ict/participants/#chairs).

 ### Become a participant in the task force